BlackDragonHacker/Vertus/README.md

-# Complete 50 subscriber's on our telegram then I giveawayvertus bot script
+# Complete 50 subscriber's on our telegram then I giveaway vertus bot script